Shayak7/CVIP-Data-Science-/README.md

 * Spam Detection: Our primary goal is to accurately classify emails as spam or ham, helping users filter unwanted content from their inboxes.

-* Evaluation Metrics: We employ relevant evaluation metrics such as precision, recall, and F1-score to assess the performance of our classifiers.

 * Documentation: Detailed documentation explains the data sources, preprocessing steps, model implementation, and best practices for email spam detection.